Macau

 Cotai is a great place to stay for the nightlife.
 Cotai is a small strip of reclaimed land that connects the Taipa and Coloane islands.

 On arrival at Macau port, we headed across the walkway bridge to a shuttle bus pick-up area hosted by a team of ladies in what can only be described as “Thunderbirds” style hostess outfits.
-Simply marvelous and they were so friendly too.
+Simply marvellous and they were so friendly too.

 The staff at the Sofitel throughout the stay were excellent and always keen to help.
 Not the cheapest hotel but with great food, staff, and location I think it was worth the expense considering we were arriving into the unknown given our last-minute plan to visit!